binaryage/totalfinder-i18n/readme.md

 > Please note that it may end in conflict if you modified same files as I did.
 Please consult [git docs](http://git-scm.com/documentation) how to resolve it.

 ### I want to modify the UI.
 How can I compile XIB files?
 > Please make sure you have the latest XCode from Apple.
 Download and compile [ShortcutRecorder project](http://wafflesoftware.net/shortcut).
 It will give you an Interface Builder plugin for ShortcurRecorder control.
-No you can open XIB and modify it.
+Now you can open XIB and modify it.
 TotalFinder uses nibs, to compile them please run `./compile.sh`.

 ### May I alter dimensions in the UI to fit my language?
 > Although it is possible to copy XIB into language folder and make it language-specific I prefer to keep one shared XIB file for all languages.
 I'm using technique for defining flexible areas to fit different languages as [described here](http://code.google.com/p/google-toolbox-for-mac/wiki/UILocalization).
 Please see the `TotalFinder.xib` where it is already used on several places in the Preferences Window.